 Did you know that certain marine animals can sleep underwater?
-And that some migrating birds can fly for six months straight without ever touching the ground? check out the infographic below for more amazing facts abaout how animals sleep.
+And that some migrating birds can fly for six months straight without ever touching the ground?check out the infographic below for more amazing facts about how animals sleep.

 This allows the dolphin to retain control of their blowhole (through which they breathe), preventing them from drowning.
 An extract from an article in Scientific American:

-Although still a matter of discussion, most researchers feel that in order to breathe, a dolphin or whale must be conscious and alert to recognize its blowhole is at the surface.
+Although still a matter of discussion, most researchers feel that in order to breathe, a dolphin or whale must be conscious and alert to recognise its blowhole is at the surface.